Russian markets unnerved by post-election fallout

 "You hear some news about demonstrations or arrests and you sell.
 You just want to take money off the table," said an equity salesman at a western investment bank in Moscow.

-The benchmark, rouble-denominated MICEX index traded 3.8 percent lower at 2 p.m.
-British time and the dollar-based RTS index was 4.7 percent weaker.
+The benchmark, rouble-denominated MICEX index traded 3.8 percent lower at 1400 GMT and the dollar-based RTS index was 4.7 percent weaker.
 Russian stocks listed in London fell by 6.2 percent.

 The rouble extended losses to 31.27 to the dollar, down 1.3 percent.
 Against the euro it fell 0.4 percent to 41.78.